-Despite the lofty purchase prices involved here—or maybe because of them—the premium midsize crossover class contains a surprising number of contenders.
-Almost all starting prices are above $40,000.
-And that’s to start.
+Despite the lofty purchase prices involved, the premium midsize crossover class is a thriving category with a number of popular contenders.
+All starting prices are above $40,000, and some hover in the $50K range.
 Several top $100,000 in their fanciest form.

 But the lower-cost models, at least, offer quite a bit for the money, and aren’t significantly pricier than “regular” midsize crossovers when similarly equipped.
-And it’s easy to justify any extra expense through a combination of ritzier interior materials and a more prestigious nameplate.
+And it’s easy to justify any extra expense through a combination of ritzier interior materials, a higher level of available features, and a more prestigious nameplate.

 All vehicles in this class are 4-door wagons except the BMW X6 and Mercedes-Benz GLE-Class Coupe, which can be considered hatchbacks due to their sloping rear rooflines.
 All premium midsize SUVs offer all-wheel drive—and on a few, it’s the only way they come—and the rest are about evenly split between front-wheel drive and rear-wheel drive being standard.

 Beyond that, several models come in high-performance trim.
-The BMW X5 M and X6 M have a 567-hp turbocharged V8.
-The Range Rover Sport is available with a 510- or 575-horsepower supercharged V8.
-The Mercedes-Benz AMG GLE63 has a 550- or 577-horsepower turbocharged V8, and the Porsche Cayenne can be had with a 570-horsepower turbocharged V8.
+The BMW X6 M has a 567-hp turbocharged V8.
+The Range Rover Sport is available with a 518- or 575-horsepower supercharged V8.
+The Maserati Levante GTS has a 550-hp turbo 3.8-liter V8, and the Trofeo version bumps that up to 590 hp.
+The Mercedes-Benz AMG GLE63 has a 550- or 577-horsepower turbocharged V8, and the Porsche Cayenne can be had with a 550-horsepower turbocharged V8.